 Part of her purpose in the show is to give “a gentle, gentle nudge” to people (and media) who blame the victims of storms for not heeding evacuation warnings.
 “Some people really cannot jump into some sort of transport and leave.”

-Among these, in the play, is Evelyn Vega, whose daughter Candi is severely disabled, speechless and paralyzed, and dependent on a respirator and a dialysis machine.
+Among these, in the play, is Evelyn Vega, whose daughter Candi is severely disabled, speechless and paralyzed, dependent on a respirator and a dialysis machine.
 Sharing the cramped apartment is Evelyn’s brother Manny, a decorated war veteran just back from Afghanistan, and her father, called Papí, frittering scarce money away on women and lottery tickets.

 The 12-member “cast” also includes Mrs. Applebaum, an aged woman with a fickle memory; Mohammed, Yemeni owner of the corner store; Manny’s stoner buddy Tykeen Wong Chang; Evelyn’s dead mother, an energy-healer whose spirit hovers over the play; and Candi herself, whose inner life the performer also lets us in on.
-Judging from the script, the interactions are even more dexterous than ever.

-“I never write about people I don’t know or I haven’t met,” the author told me.
+“I never write about people I don’t know or I haven’t met,” she told me.
 But her pieces are informed by avid observation.
 “I feel sometimes I was brought to this earth to notice the things that a lot of folks don’t notice.
 I can watch a 90-year-old woman crossing the street, with her cane, her body, her face, when no one else sees that person.
 If there’s a disabled child, people kind of want to look away.
 I want to really look at that child, to say, ‘You are here, I absolutely see you.’
 Literally, all my body can do, and my mind and my heart and my soul, is be here with this child, with this woman.”

 Photos by Teresa Castracane